dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 *   `v` is either a local variable or a parameter,

-*   `v` cannot be potentially mutated within any closure unless all of the types of the values that would be assigned to `v` within S are more specific than the promoted type of `v`, and
+*   `v` cannot be potentially mutated within any closure, and

-*   if `v` is captured by a closure in S then `v` cannot be potentially mutated anywhere unless all of the types of the values that would be assigned to `v` within S are more specific than the promoted type of `v`.
+*   if `v` is accessed by a closure in S then `v` cannot be potentially mutated anywhere.

 Dart 2.0: Type promotion for a variable `v` is also allowed only for a subset of variables and is dependent on the use of the variable in the scope in which the